-The 4917 is a 9-bit indicator and the 4918 is an 18-bit indicator both of which can be driven directly from R series logic without additional buffering or clamped loads.
+The 4917 is a 9-bit indicator and the 4918 is an 18-bit indicator from R series logic without the requirement of additional buffering or clamped loads.
 The indicators must be used in conjunction with a W018 connector.
 All 18 pins of the cable connector are used for signal leads.
 Ground and -15v are brought to the module through quick disconnect jumpers.
 Plugging the W018 into a connector slot with +10v and -15v on pins A and B will not damage the indicators.
 A -3v or open circuit turns the indicator on.
 A ground input turns the indicator off.
 Load at ground is 1ma.
 The W018 should be plugged into the logic mounting and panel and a W023 should be used on the end of the cable that connects to the 4917 or 4918.